Indonesia: Raja Ampat + Bali - March 2012

 Let's go back on the boat, for the first part of this trip to Raja Ampat ...

-On the Black Mantawe are 16 divers.
+On the Black MantaWe are 16 divers.
 A group of 14 Americans, who already know each other.
-And then my new friend, Miyo, a Japanese woman who lives in Bangkok, a stewardess by profession, and who is like me a dive lover.
+And then my new friend, Miyo, a Japanese woman who lives in Bangkok, a flight attendant by profession, and who is like me a diving fanatic.

-I'm glad to hear that I share my cabin with her.
-We met at Makassar airport at 4am.
-Our boarding passes in hand, we were looking for the right door for our flight, a little troubled by the number of the table, the number on the boarding-pass and the number of the sound announcement which were not the same...
-We started the conversation and quickly became friendly, discovering that we were both going diving, and on the same boat!
+I am delighted to learn that I share my cabin with her.
+We met at the airport in Makassar, at 4am.
+With our boarding passes in hand, we were looking for the right gate for our flight, a little confused by the number on the board, the number on the boarding-pass and the number of the sound announcement which were not the same...
+We engaged the conversation and quickly sympathized, by discovering that we were both going diving, and on the same boat!

 The "cruise-leader" of the Black Manta is a Frenchman, Cédric Lesenéchal.
-Adorable, calm and patient, all smiles, he makes sure everyone is at ease.
-During the diving briefings, we forget the traditional white board.
-His trick is to make 3D models of the sites!
+Adorable, calm and patient, all smiles, he takes care to put everyone at ease.
+At the time of the diving briefings, we forget the traditional white board.
+His thing is to make 3D models of the sites!

 On the table, he lays bottles of ketchup and soya, places a jar, spreads a towel on it to create a relief, decorates the landscape with some accessories: felt pens, toothpicks, salt shaker...
 And that's it, work!